-Your statement of appeal should include full particulars of your appeal and the matters you think ought to be taken into account, and all documents, materials and evidence upon which you intend to rely in your appeal must accompany this form.
+Your statement of appeal should include full particulars of your appeal and the matters that you think ought to be taken into account, and must set out the grounds on which you seek to modify or discharge the agreement.
+If you want the agreement to be modified, please include the changes you wish to be made within your statement.
+All the documents, materials and evidence upon which you intend to rely on in your appeal must accompany this form.
 All matters which you intend to raise in the appeal must be set out in your appeal or in the accompanying documents.

-The Appeal Regulations provide for the raising of additional matters or submission of further documents only in very limited circumstances.
+The Appeal Regulations provide for the raising of additional matters or submission of further documents only in limited circumstances.